Yemeni prisoner who died at Guantanamo was once ordered freed

 APPEALS

-The U.S. government, which says Latif was an al Qaeda fighter recruited and trained in Afghanistan by the Taliban, successfully appealed against the District Court ruling and the U.S. Supreme Court rejected Latif's appeal without comment in June.
+The U.S. government, which says Latif was an al Qaeda fighter recruited and trained in Afghanistan by the Taliban, successfully appealed against the District Court ruling and the U.S. Supreme Court rejected Latif's appeal against this decision in June.

-Latif was among the Yemenis cleared for transfer by President Barack Obama's Guantanamo Review Task Force in 2009, Remes said.
+It was unclear whether Latif was among the Yemenis cleared for transfer by President Barack Obama's Guantanamo Review Task Force in 2009.
+Remes said government secrecy rules prevented him from commenting on that.

 "He was never a threat to the United States and should never have been brought to Guantanamo," Remes said.
 "He should have been released long ago not just because he was innocent of any wrongdoing but because humanitarian considerations cried out for his release."